rebus-org/Rebus.AzureServiceBus/README.md

 ---

-The transport works on both Basic and Standard tiers.
+The transport works requires the Standard tier, because it uses Azure Service Bus' topics.